All Guides About Start Here

 Headway

-Sources: Indie Hackers • GetLatka • Market Clarity • Public founder interviews • All figures bootstrapped, no VC funding
+Sources: Indie Hackers • GetLatka • Market Clarity • Public founder interviews • All numbers self-funded, no investor money · MicroConf · Indie Hackers

 The last bar is the most important number on that chart.
-Carrd ($1.5M ARR), Bannerbear ($630K ARR), and Plausible ($3.1M ARR) are real — but they are outliers.
-Carrd itself started at $30K MRR before growing 50x over four years.
-The typical micro SaaS product earns $500/month.
+Carrd, Bannerbear, and Plausible are real — but they are rare.
+Carrd started small and grew more than five times over four years to reach $1.5M a year.
+The typical micro SaaS product earns $500 a month.
 That is the number to plan around if you are deciding whether to start one.

 THE TAKEAWAY FROM THESE EXAMPLES